mdeeds/music-revolution/readme.md

 Studios work like the huddle room, but the first musician to click on the microphone in that room can record there as well.
 The others in the room will here the tracks that the recording musician plays and what they are recording.
-Recording creates new [Musical Lines] which are added to the [Work Area].
+Recording creates new [Musical Phrases] which are added to the [Work Area].

 When the recording musician leaves the room, the microphone is free